Terms & Conditions

 To opt out of being tracked by Google Analytics across all websites, follow this link (Link is tools.google.com/dlpage/gaoptout)

-Plastigauge ® cares that their website is accessible to all and welcomes visitors of all races, religions and abilities.
+Plastigauge ® cares that their website is accessible to all visitors.

 This page is to give you information on what aids this website offers for people with a disability.
 It also explains how the WC3 Accessibility Guidelines I.O and 2.O have been implemented on this site.

 - For those screen reader and non-mouse users, please use the ‘jump’ menus provided n to skip straight to the content, navigation and/or site map